 Can I switch my trip to another Sea|mester voyage?

-What if I need to cancel my summer 2020 voyage BEFORE the final tuition due date?
+What if I choose to cancel my voyage prior to the start date?

 Will you issue refunds if outside circumstances cause a voyage to be canceled?

 Managing risk is a crucial part of any Sea|mester voyage.
 Awareness of these risks is the key to minimizing them, creating structure around them to mitigate and reduce them in appropriate ways.